 You will also find breeders that are not so good with their knowledge of their dogs are trying to make money just by breeding.
 Stay well clear of these breeders.
 They are about money, not dogs, and certainly not you.

-You may see many prices out their for different breeds which is normal, however if you see cheap sales, also beware as there is a chance the genealogy is not good and you could end up resenting your purchase which would be a shame.
+You may see many prices out there for different breeds which is normal, however, if you see cheap sales, also beware as there is a chance the genealogy is not good and you could end up resenting your purchase which would be a shame.

 I’m sure you as a buyer will do your due diligence when it comes to the time to buy a dog.
 Good luck